|Veterans gather at John Sedgwick's monument at Spotsylvania Courthouse, perhaps on May 12, 1887,|

 "The same smile remained on his lips," McMahon recalled, "that he wore in the last moments of his mortal life."

-"The men knelt still in the trenches," he said of the soldiers' reaction after Sedgwick's death, "and their hearts were filled with great sorrow; but such was the force of discipline that not one wandered from his place, although all knew that a terrible blow had fallen on them, and the silence that follows a great tragedy descended on the woods of Spottsylvania on that morning of saddest memories."
+"The men knelt still in the trenches," he said of the U.S. Army soldiers, "and their hearts were filled with great sorrow; but such was the force of discipline that not one wandered from his place, although all knew that a terrible blow had fallen on them, and the silence that follows a great tragedy descended on the woods of Spottsylvania on that morning of saddest memories."

 |John Sedgwick (second from right) and George Meade (tall man in foreground) in a photograph taken |